marios-zindilis/website-sources/posts/cisco-show-interface/index.md

 ---
 title: show interface (Cisco command)
-Description: Notes and links on the `show interface` command on Cisco devices
+description: Notes and links on the `show interface` command on Cisco devices
 first-published: 2014-03-09
 tags:
 - Cisco